olcf/olcf-user-docs/systems/summit_user_guide.rst

 --metrics <metrics list>``.

-As with Nsight Systems, there is a graphical user interface you can load a report file into.
+As with Nsight Systems, there is a graphical user interface you can load a report file into (The GUI is only available for Windows, x86_64 Linux and Mac).
 Use the ``-o`` flag to create a file (the added report extension will be ``.nsight-cuprof-report``), copy it to your local system, and use the File > Open File menu item.
 If you are using multiple MPI ranks, make sure you name each one independently.
 Nsight Compute does not yet support the ``%q`` syntax (this will come in a future release), so your job script will have to do the naming manually; for example, you can create a simple shell script:

 ::